A Prophetic Song of Praise Releases the Power of God

 Partner with the Holy Spirit so that you and others can encounter God through your ministry of worship.

-In ‘Prophetic Worship: Develop Your Ministry of Encounter’ you will learn about prophetic songs, and praise for breakthrough, how prophetic flow operates in the worship environment, prophetic art and media, keys to releasing the power of God in worship and more!
+In ‘Prophetic Worship: Develop Your Ministry of Encounter’ you will learn about prophetic songs, and praise for breakthroughs, how prophetic flow operates in the worship environment, prophetic art and media, keys to releasing the power of God in worship, and more!

 [**2022 Announcement: I’ve temporarily removed this book from the eStore while I’m working on another significant edition of this book.

 If you’d like me to let you know when it comes available, leave a note in the comments section below]

 Alternatively, you can find our Prophetic School here.